-48.01 Seeded Surfers, who have not yet competed and intend not to compete are to be replaced firstly by the highest seeded Surfer in the previous round, who has not yet competed, then by Replacements if available.
-If none available, the heat will be surfed with those present.

-- 48.02 In the case of no shows in all heats, reseeding will not occur and the following replacement policy is to be used. - (a) If available, a Replacement will be substituted for any no-show in all heats of any round where there are seeded positions allocated at the 5 minute mark of the heat prior, or if no heat immediately prior 5 minutes before the Surfer's heat starts. - (b) A previously advancing Surfer cannot be replaced. - 48.03 Any Surfer once eliminated from the main Event cannot re-enter the Event for any reason.
-This does not include anyone who competed in a trials - 48.04 Once the event draw has been confirmed, replacements will be based on the current QS Event's Seed Order.
+- 49.01 Seeded Surfers, who have not yet competed and intend not to compete are to be replaced firstly by the highest seeded Surfer in the previous round, who has not yet competed, then by Replacements if available.
+If none available, the heat will be surfed with those present. - 49.02 In the case of no shows in all heats, reseeding will not occur and the following replacement policy is to be used. - (a) If available, a Replacement will be substituted for any no-show in all heats of any round where there are seeded positions allocated at the 5 minute mark of the heat prior, or if no heat immediately prior 5 minutes before the Surfer's heat starts. - (b) A previously advancing Surfer cannot be replaced. - 49.03 Any Surfer once eliminated from the main Event cannot re-enter the Event for any reason.
+This does not include anyone who competed in a Trials - 49.04 Once competition within the Event Window starts, replacements of spots (excluding "WSL International" or Event Sponsor wildcard spots) will be filled by surfers on the Alternates list.
+Replacements or wildcard spots will be filled by a surfer nominated (within a reasonable time determined by the Tour Manager for the Event) by WSL or the Event Sponsor respectively prior to the Alternates list being referred to.
+Should a Surfer not be nominated in a timely manner that may effect the Event's schedule, the replacement may be taken from the Alternates list.

-- 49.01 After the start of the Event, if a seeded Surfer does not show by the end of their first heat, their points and prize money (if applicable) are forfeit.
-Prize money is to be paid to the WSL Regional Office. - 49.02 All no-shows alternates who fail to check in when called will be placed at the bottom of the alternate list once they finally check in. - 49.03 Where Surfers have been delayed due to circumstances out of their control, the WSL Tour Manager may place them at the top of the alternate list in their seed order if more than one Surfer is involved. - 49.04 Entry fees are not refundable if a Surfer misses their heat. - 49.05 If any Surfer decides not to surf for any reason other than serious injury which would require acceptable medical certification [refer to Article 43] or has a legitimate concern for their safety (and has stated the same in writing) then that Surfer will not receive any points or prize money for that Event. - 49.06 If a Surfer is injured and intends to check in for their heat but not surf, they may receive points for that place and can be replaced by the next eligible Surfer.
+- 50.01 After the start of the Event, if a seeded Surfer does not show by the end of their first heat, their points and prize money (if applicable) are forfeit.
+Prize money is to be paid to the WSL Regional Office. - 50.02 All no-shows Alternates who fail to check in when called will be placed at the bottom of the Alternates list once they finally check in. - 50.03 Where Surfers have been delayed due to circumstances out of their control, the WSL Tour Manager may place them at the top of the Alternates list in their seed order if more than one Surfer is involved. - 50.04 Entry fees are not refundable if a Surfer misses their heat. - 50.05 If any Surfer decides not to surf for any reason other than serious injury which would require acceptable medical certification [refer to Article 44] or has a legitimate concern for their safety (and has stated the same in writing) then that Surfer will not receive any points or prize money for that Event. - 50.06 If a Surfer is injured and intends to check in for their heat and advise the Beach Marshall and the relevant Tour Manager that they won't be surfing prior to the heat they cannot surf, they may receive points and any applicable prize money for that place and can be replaced by the next eligible Surfer..

-Article 50: Pregnancy
+Article 51: Pregnancy